-Fast, efficient and compassionate care is important when you're fighting cancer.
 If you or a loved one has received a diagnosis of head or throat cancer, you want the best cancer care possible from a team of specialists close to home.
-At University of Missouri Health Care, our physicians consistently provide our patients with the most advanced and safest head and throat cancer procedures.
+At University of Missouri Health Care, our physicians provide patients the most advanced and safest procedures for head and throat cancer.

 Mid-Missouri's regional head and throat cancer treatment center

-MU Health Care’s Ellis Fischel Cancer Center is your regional treatment center for cancer.
+MU Health Care’s Ellis Fischel Cancer Center provides mid-Missouri with safe, personalized cancer care.
 We offer comprehensive care for patients with all types and stages of head and neck tumors (cancerous and noncancerous).

 This includes (but is not limited to) tumors of the:

 - Skin (large or aggressive skin cancers of the head and neck, including melanoma)